From a Finance IS to a Finance Data System

 Identify sensitive and relevant data flows

 Indeed, data entry errors, for example, can affect the reliability of the basic data and thus distort any analysis.
-Finally, the traceability of the most sensitive data must be guaranteed.
+Finally, traceability of the most sensitive data must be guaranteed.

 For business strategy, it is critical to determine what customer information is most useful, who is capturing it, and to whom is this customer data accessible.